-If you haven’t already been initiated into the Bolt, we should warn you that you probably won’t be setting any personal bests at this event.
+If this is your first time running the Bolt, we should warn you that you probably won’t be setting any personal bests.

 That’s because it is a tough course; there are hills, stiles and pinch points, as well as fab views, a water crossing and a wide variety of fields, woods and paths.
 All the quirky things in fact that make this one of the best-loved and most memorable 10km events in the West Midlands.

 Oh, and did we mention the BBQ and bar at the end?

 Online Entry Fees (in advance) £13 Affiliated Club Runners/£15 Unaffiliated

 Offline Entry Fees by post (in advance) £13 Affiliated Club Runners/£15 Unaffiliated